15 TV Series Set In Small Towns: The Strange & The Spooky

 Make it peculiar: quaint but quirky with a generous dash of sinister.
 We're here for the characters, sure, but also the vibes.

 Blend drama with supernatural, period, mystery, action or horror.
-Think Stranger Things, Dark or Riverdale.
-All successful examples of genre mashups that make their premise stand out from the crowd.
+Think Stranger Things, Dark or Riverdale – all successful examples of genre mashups that make their premise stand out from the crowd.

 15 Successful TV Drama-Mystery-Crime Series Set in Small Towns: